 Construction Site Fencing advisory.

 The inspection for a building demolition must be made through 311 at least 24 hours prior to commencing demolition.
 Failure to notify may result in a Stop Work Order or enforcement action.
 This inspection ensures the site is safe prior to demolition and hazardous materials (asbestos) have been removed safely; documentation must be provided as proof.
-For clarification on the safety code requirements, please contact our Technical Assistance Centre through 311.
+For clarification on the safety code requirements, please contact our Technical Assistance Centre or call 311.

 Moving a building